 Now that we have discussed all the background that is surrounding affiliate payments, let’s move on to the different payment methods available.
 Affiliate marketers may be paid out in many ways.
 Here are a few of the most popular ones.

 The most common and successful way to pay affiliates is through a monetary commission, although some networks do offer credits, cashbacks, and other forms of barter/trade deals.
 The monetary commission is when the publisher earns revenue from the affiliate program, and the company he is affiliated with pays him real money.

 Some affiliate programs also allow affiliates to use their affiliate earnings as credit for that online company’s goods or services.
-For example, if the publisher has an account at a WordPress themes e-shop, their affiliate earnings can be used as credits for purchasing themes in that e-shop.
+For example, if the publisher has an account at a WordPress theme e-shop, their affiliate earnings can be used as credits for purchasing themes in that e-shop.
 This form of payment is favorable to some affiliates because it helps to save money on subscriptions or payments of their business expenses.

-Some affiliate programs provide incentives to affiliates who make enough referrals in every given month.
+Some affiliate programs provide incentives to affiliates who make enough referrals every given month.
 This form of payment is popular with retail and health-related affiliate programs.
 After a certain number of sales and conversions, publishers’ discounts may increase, giving them more purchasing power over the products they love from the companies they trust.

 PayPal is one of the most popular online payment systems that has been around since 1998.
 The best thing about PayPal is that it does not allow affiliate programs access to their publisher’s banking information; all of the publisher’s commissions go to their PayPal account, from which they can transfer the funds to their local bank account.
 The other wonderful thing about PayPal is that it is perfect for foreign customers.

 PayPal is essentially an e-wallet that enables you to collect payments and pass money between individuals and businesses in seconds.

 You can also make any kind of online transaction and withdraw cash.
 It also offers excellent features, such as: